CrayLabs/SmartSim/doc/orchestrator.rst

 Multiple Orchestrators
 ======================

-To support computationally intensive tasks like scientific simulations, SmartSim provides functionality to automate the deployment of multiple databases on an HPC cluster.
-As data volume increases, consider augmenting the number of clustered orchestrators or provisioning multiple co-located orchestrators, to ensure the workload can scale to meet resource demands.
-To ensure that data retrieval, updates, and synchronization are carried out smoothly and efficiently across multiple database nodes, unique identifier names are given to each database during initialization.
-Below is a general example of launching multiple databases with a unique identifier and distributing data between the launched databases.
+SmartSim offers functionality to automate the deployment of multiple databases on an HPC cluster, supporting workloads that require multiple Orchestrators for an Experiment.
+For instance, a workload may consist of a simulation with high inference performance demands, along with an analysis and visualization workflow connected to the simulation.
+In such cases, SmartSim allows you to augment the number of clustered orchestrators or provision multiple co-located orchestrators, ensuring that the workload can scale to meet its resource requirements.
+Below is a general example demonstrating the process of launching multiple databases with unique identifiers and distributing data between them.

 Defining workflow stages requires the utilization of functions associated with the Experiment object.
 The Experiment object is intended to be instantiated once and utilized throughout the workflow runtime.
 Begin by creating an Experiment object and assign it to the 'exp' variable.
-In this example, we instantiate the Experiment object with the name 'getting-started-multidb' and the 'launcher=slurm' configuration.
+In this example, we instantiate the Experiment object with the name 'getting-started-multidb'.

 .. code-block:: python

   import numpy as np
   from smartredis import Client
   from smartsim import Experiment

-  exp = Experiment("getting-started-multidb", launcher="slurm")
+  exp = Experiment("getting-started-multidb", launcher="auto")

 In the context of this Experiment, it's essential to create and launch